freifeld/fastSCSP/Readme.md

 3) C++.

 The results/timings reported in our ICIP paper were obtained using the Python wrapper.
 The Matlab and C++ wrappers produce results that are very similar (but not 100% identical) to the results from the Python wrapper.
 While we have tested the Python wrapper extensively, we hardly tested the Matlab and C++ wrappers.
-However, they all wrapp the same CUDA kernels.
+However, they all wrap the same CUDA kernels.